Table of Contents

 Yes, both witch hazel and rubbing alcohol can replace each other due to similar antiseptic properties and healthy skin benefits.
 Many people also, can rubbing alcohol substitute for witch hazel?
 This answer here is also yes.

-Like witch hazel, rubbing alcohol is also a credible natural bactericidal treatment and can provide resistance from every strong to weak bacteria, fungus, and viruses.
+Like witch hazel, rubbing alcohol is also a credible natural bactericidal treatment and can provide resistance from every strong to weak bacteria, fungus, and virus.
 Either you use rubbing alcohol or witch hazel, both can help you with numerous skin diseases including eczema, acne, and rosacea.

 Rubbing alcohol can easily be found in drug stores as a weak acid and should always be applied in minimal quantity.
 Don’t forget to instantly apply any moisturizer after using rubbing alcohol as it can cause dryness to your skin while leaving it chapped or cracked.